Think Before You Film: What You Need to Know to Execute a B2B Marketing Video

 For B2B marketers, video offers an opportunity to engage your audience and bring your message to life in ways that other media can’t match.
-Here at The Mx Group, we create high-impact videos for our clients — but we also recommend that clients develop videos on their own, since a regular stream of video content is important to supporting a robust content marketing initiative.
+Here at The Mx Group, we create high-impact B2B marketing videos for our clients — but we also recommend that clients develop videos on their own, since a regular stream of video content is important to supporting a robust content marketing initiative.

 We’ve developed some recommendations that will help you successfully plan and execute your video projects.
 Follow these guidelines and you’ll find yourself with high-quality content that helps you tell your story and feeds your audience’s appetite for video.